 What is Killer Instinct?

 Killer Instinct is a 2D fighting game published by Microsoft Studios, available with cross-play and cross-buy on Xbox One and Windows 10 PC.
+A Steam version has also been announced and will be released some time in 2017.
 It is directly connected to Killer Instinct and Killer Instinct 2, fighting games developed by Rare in the mid-90s which were released for arcades, Super Nintendo, and Nintendo 64.

 The current version of Killer Instinct was released as an Xbox One launch title in November 2013, developed by Double Helix Games.
 It launched with six unique characters and expanded to eight by the end of Season 1.
 In September 2014, Season 2 launched with new developers Iron Galaxy Studios, who eventually expanded the roster to eighteen characters over the course of 2015.
 Season 3 launched in March 2016 and completed development at the end of the year, adding eight new fighters for a total of twenty-six.
-Currently, Killer Instinct is in the process of releasing three new standalone characters (Kilgore, Shin Hisako, and one other yet to be announced) in the first half of 2017, which exist outside of the seasonal structure the game was built on.
+Killer Instinct then released three new standalone characters (Kilgore, Shin Hisako, and Eagle) in the first half of 2017, which exist outside of the seasonal structure the game was built on.

-There are currently 28 characters in Killer Instinct, each of them a unique mix of traditional fighting game archetypes and new ideas.
+There are 29 characters in Killer Instinct, each of them a unique mix of traditional fighting game archetypes and new ideas.
 Check out the Characters page for more details.